CELESTE HEADLEE, HOST:

 HEADLEE: Oh, my God.
 All right, guys.
 Let's - Jimi Izrael, writer and culture critic, also adjunct professor of film and social media at Cuyahoga Community College, Arsalan Iftikhar, civil rights attorney and founder of themuslimguy.com, R. Clarke Cooper is an Army Reserve captain and executive director of the Log Cabin Republicans, and Pablo Torre, senior writer for ESPN the magazine and ESPN.com.

 COOPER: Vote Romney.

 IZRAEL: Yup, yup.

 HEADLEE: If you can't get enough Barbershop on the radio, look for the Barbershop podcast.
 It's in the iTunes store at NPR.org.
 That's our program for today.
 I'm Celeste Headlee.
 This is TELL ME MORE from NPR News.
 Michel will be back to talk more on Monday.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.